Head injuries can sometimes lead to a persistent ringing in the ears, also known as tinnitus.

 You can also use standard masking sounds such as music, nature sounds, or white noise from a fan.

 In some cases, masking actually engages neuroplasticity and retrains the brain to tune out annoying or repetitive sounds.
-Eventually, the person will not need to use masking anymore.
+Eventually, the person may not need to use masking anymore.

 This technique does not always work, however.
 As a result, patients may need to rely on masking for most of their lives.

-Besides masking, there are also other techniques that can help reduce tinnitus severity.
+Besides masking, there are also other techniques that may reduce tinnitus severity.
 Tinnitus often increases during periods of high stress, so finding ways to decrease anxiety can sometimes help.
-Some methods that can help reduce tinnitus symptoms include:
+Some methods that may reduce tinnitus symptoms include:

 While these methods will not directly treat tinnitus, they might help decrease its impact on your mental health.